Auto Refinance Calculator

 What refinancing is and how it works

 The choice to refinance does not come without risk, however.
-If you choose to refinance at a similar rate but opt for a longer term, you are more likely to become upside-down on your vehicle loan.
+If you choose to refinance at a similar rate but opt for a longer term, you are more likely to become upside-down.
 To avoid this, stay away from long repayment terms — which can feel enticing when refinancing for a smaller monthly payment.

 When should you refinance an auto loan?

-Deciding to refinance your auto loan comes down to saving you money on interest, reducing your monthly payment or both.
-Consider these situations when determining if you want to refinance your current auto loan:
+Deciding to refinance your auto loan comes down to saving money on interest, reducing your monthly payment or both.
+Consider these situations when determining when you should refinance your current auto loan:

 - You received dealer financing.
 Dealers often add a few points as a commission.
-So, if your original loan was financed by your car dealer’s preferred lenders, there is a good chance you didn’t score the best rate possible.
+If your original loan was financed by your car dealer’s preferred lenders, there is a good chance you didn’t score the best rate possible.

 - Your credit score improved.
 A difference of just 30 points on your credit score can make a significant impact on your rate.
 If your score has improved since your original auto loan, you may save money by refinancing.

 - You want to lower your payment.
 Refinancing for a longer loan term can reduce your monthly payment.
 However, it will increase the amount of interest you pay.
 Ideally, you should lower your payment by sticking with a term similar to the amount of time you have left at a lower interest rate.